Matherunner/tastools/doc/fundamentals.rst

 Viewangles
 ----------

 The term *viewangles* is usually associated with the player entity.
 The viewangles refer to a group of three angles which describe the player's view orientation.
-We call these angles *yaw*, *pitch* and *row*.
+We call these angles *yaw*, *pitch* and *roll*.
 Mathematically, we denote the yaw by

 .. math:: \vartheta